huseyindeniz/collateralized-leverage/README.md

 ## Notes

 - Warning: Owner of the contract is able to withdraw all balance including collateralized ethers.
 - Lender should approve DAI transfer in DAI contract before accepting a loan request.
 Normally this should be in the frontend of this app.
 But it's not exist yet.
-This is same for barrower.
-Barrower should approve DAI transfer in DAI contract before calling payDebt method.
+This is same for borrower.
+Borrower should approve DAI transfer in DAI contract before calling payDebt method.
-- Barrower and Lender knows each other.
-Better, async pool implementation where barrowers and lenders don't know each other will be implemented later.
+- Borrower and Lender knows each other.
+Better, async pool implementation where borrowers and lenders don't know each other will be implemented later.
 - ViewLoanRecord is added but it's useless.
 In a real pool version, ViewLoanRecords should be implemented effectively.